carcuevas/gcp_course/parts/01_basic_components.md

 * This service is not by default activated in a new project one can activate it in console or with `gcloud services enable compute.googleapis.com` or in the APIS section of the console

+Google Compute engine is passing many things via MEtadata, this metadata we can check with `curl -H "Metadata-Flavor: Google" metadata.google.internal/computeMetadata/v1/` in among the information is passing ssh key and so

 # Google Cloud Storage